Teignbridge

 Teignbridge (/ˈtiːnbrɪdʒ/ TEEN-brij) is a local government district in Devon, England.
 Its council is based in the town of Newton Abbot.
-The district also includes the towns of Ashburton, Buckfastleigh, Dawlish, Kingsteignton and Teignmouth, along with numerous villages and surrounding rural areas.
+The district also includes the towns of Ashburton, Buckfastleigh, Dawlish, Bovey Tracey, Kingsteignton and Teignmouth, along with numerous villages and surrounding rural areas.
 Teignbridge contains part of the south Devon coastline, including the Dawlish Warren National Nature Reserve.
 Some of the inland western parts of the district lie within the Dartmoor National Park.
 It is named after the old Teignbridge hundred.

 The neighbouring districts are Torbay, South Hams, West Devon, Mid Devon, East Devon and Exeter.

 History

 The district was formed on 1 April 1974 under the Local Government Act 1972, covering the whole area of six former districts and part of a seventh, which were all abolished at the same time: